hcarnes/hcarnes.github.io/_posts/2018-01-21-sinatra_project_recap_bidify.markdown

 permalink:  sinatra_project_recap_bidify
 ---

 I'm a minimalist, so I'm usually looking for creative ways to get rid of items rather than keep track of them.
 With that said, for my Sinatra Portfolio Project, I created a CRUD app that keeps track of auction items.
-I started out by reviewing the MVC framework and building ![Google sheets] (https://docs.google.com/spreadsheets/d/10BFNl0vXOAINvCTHzDdtOTy6o6FXCwNfQv0l7L_e3KU/edit?usp=sharing) to organize my ideas around routes and object relationships.
+I started out by reviewing the MVC framework and building [Google sheets](https://docs.google.com/spreadsheets/d/10BFNl0vXOAINvCTHzDdtOTy6o6FXCwNfQv0l7L_e3KU/edit?usp=sharing) to organize my ideas around routes and object relationships.

 ----
 ## Custom Validations